 The demand for voice overs comes from a variety of industries, such as advertising, gaming, marketing, education, and animation.

 If you are bilingual or multilingual, other opportunities open up as well, such as providing voice dubbing and localization.

-In other words, voice over opportunities are abundant and content creators are quickly realizing the importance of voice in today’s data-driven world.
+In other words, voice over opportunities are abundant and content creators are quickly realizing the importance of voice in a world where voice is everywhere.

-Content creators and producers who require voice actors for their voice over projects are called ‘Clients.’
+Content creators and producers who need voice actors for their voice over projects are called ‘Clients.’
 Such clients may be advertising or marketing professionals, audiobook publishers, filmmakers, advertising agencies, video game creators, and more.
-You can see the kinds of jobs they post and the voices they look for by hopping onto Voices.com.
+You can see the kinds of jobs they post and the voices they look for by navigating to Voices.com.

 Tip: Learn more about our voice over clients and their industries.